ARM-software/mango/README.md

 # Mango: A parallel black-box optimization library

 **Mango** is a python library for parallel optimization over complex search spaces.
-Current usage of Mango is intended to find the optimal hyperparameters for machine learning algorithms.
+Currently Mango is intended to find the optimal hyperparameters for machine learning algorithms.
 Mango internally uses parallel implementation of multi-armed bandit bayesian optimizer based on gaussian process.

 ## Index